-Our Diversity Equity and Inclusion Value Statement:
+Our Diversity, Equity, Inclusion, and Belonging Value Statement:

 At Enterprise Bank, people and relationships come first.
-We encourage and foster a culture of diversity, equity, and inclusion, where everyone feels valued and respected.
+We encourage and foster a culture of diversity, equity, inclusion, and belonging where everyone feels valued and respected.
 We are committed to a caring workplace that recognizes the importance of making a meaningful, positive difference in the lives of our team members, customers, and communities.

 “We join the passionate calls for an end to racism, inequality, injustice, and discrimination that have long afflicted our communities and country.
 We all need to be part of the solution.
 Change starts with every individual, organization and community listening, understanding, and taking action to improve.”